YA-TerryB-blue/GenericSPA/README.md

 This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3
+- using React for building SharePoint Framework client-side web parts
+- using FLuentUI V9

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.